 The following food is known to trigger IBS pain.
 Cutting these foods during an IBS pain attack is one of the most rewarding strategies to relieve pain.

 - bananas, apricots, prunes, Brussels sprouts, wheat germ, pretzels, and bagels.

 B-Foods high in FODMAPs:

-They are a group of foods that found to trigger IBS pain.
-They are basically types of sugars that are easily fermentable and produce lots of gas.
+They are a group of foods that are found to trigger IBS pain.
+They are types of sugars that are easily fermentable and produce lots of gas.
 They include:

 - Fermentable: as the gut bacteria break them down producing lots of gas.

 - Oligosaccharides: these are compounds called fructans and galacto-saccharides present in wheat, barley, rye, onion, garlic, and legumes.